FROM THE ARCHIVES #1

 Last update: 13 April 2023.
 Whoops!

 Hi everyone, I hope you’re all well.
 It certainly has been a while since the last update.
-I’m pleased to say that the ‘Z’ class add-on is now finished and is available to purchase from this link. https://steamlococollection.co.uk/sr-maunsell-z-0-8-0t/
+I’m pleased to say that the ‘Z’ class add-on is now finished and is available to purchase from this link. http://steamlococollection.co.uk/sr-maunsell-z-0-8-0t/

 It’s fair to say that the ‘Z’ has been a challenging add-on.
 I’ve hit several issues along the way which has slowed my progress, I’ve also been taking my time to improve on the texturing.
 I’m aware that texturing has been a weak point on SLC models, and I hope that in the ‘Z’ class I’ve made some big steps forward.
 This is why your feedback is so important.